sanack/node-jq/README.md

 #### node-jq equivalent

 With `node-jq` you could run it programmatically and interact with the output as a [JavaScript Object](http://javascript.info/tutorial/objects):

+> NOTE: Take care of the filter that you are using with `jq`, mapping an array or any other iterative output isn't a valid JavaScript Object, that might fail at parse-time.

 ```javascript
 const jq = require('node-jq')